IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset.html.markdown

 Review the argument references that you can specify for your resource.

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Optional, String) The Domain/Zone ID of the CIS service instance.
-If domain_id is provided request will be made at zone level else request will be made at instance level.
+If domain_id is provided request will be made at zone/domain level else request will be made at instance level.
 - `ruleset_phase` - (Required, String) Phase of the ruleset.
-- `rulesets` - (Required, List) Values that will be created or updated.
+- `rulesets` - (Required, List) Values that will be updated.

   Nested scheme of rulesets
   - `Description` (optional, string) Description of the ruleset